 Welcome to this new weekly series of breathing and consciousness practices from Dennis Lewis,HarmoniousAwakening.com.
-Most of the new podcasts will be under 10 minutes long, and are meant to offer simple, enjoyable daily practices for deeper relaxation and presence.
+Most of the new podcasts will be under 20 minutes long, and are meant to offer simple, enjoyable daily practices and guided sittings for deeper relaxation and presence, as well as stories and parables that can help transform your perspective.
 Be sure to subscribe!
 And don’t forget to check out his previous podcasts.

 A quick, easy Qigong practice to do when you feel lethargic and out of sorts, or when you’ve been sitting too long at your computer.
 If you do it with attention, it will get you sensing and breathing again.
 It will get your energy moving and help you become more alive and alert.